A British F-35B aircraft has made its first visit to RAF Valley.

 A lift fan mounted behind the cockpit allows the jet short takeoff and vertical landing (STOVL) capabilities.

-The advanced warplanes will conduct missions and operations from the Royal Navy's Queen Elizabeth-class aircraft carriers.
+Single-seat, single-engine fighters with integrated sensors, the warplanes will conduct missions and operations from the Royal Navy's Queen Elizabeth-class aircraft carriers.

 "F-35B and the Queen Elizabeth Class carriers will lead the UK’s naval force with pride for the next 50 years."